akirk/cll/README.md

-# cli-chatgpt
+# chat-cli

-A simple command line chatbot using [OpenAI's GPT-3](https://openai.com/blog/openai-api/) that uses streaming for faster responses.
+A simple command line chatbot using [OpenAI's GPT-3](https://openai.com/blog/openai-api/) or [Ollama](https://github.com/jmorganca/ollama) (offline) that uses streaming for faster responses.

-Before you can use this you need to make your [OpenAI Key](https://platform.openai.com/account/api-keys) available as an environment variable:
+If you want to use OpenAI, you need to make your [OpenAI Key](https://platform.openai.com/account/api-keys) available as an environment variable:

 ```bash
 export OPENAI_API_KEY=sk-...
 ```

+For using Ollama, it needs to be available on localhost:11434.

 Then run the script: